03.26.26

 11:00AM

-Speakers include Leslie Richards, Professor of Practice, City & Regional Planning, Weitzman School of Design; Eryn Hurley, Chief Government Affairs Officer, National Association of Counties; Robert Poole, Director of Transportation Policy and Searle Freedom Trust Transportation Fellow, Reason Foundation; and Naomi Renek, Owner, Renek LLC.
+Speakers included Eryn Hurley, Chief Government Affairs Officer, National Association of Counties; Baye Larsen, Vice President and Senior Credit Officer, Moody's; Robert Poole, Director of Transportation Policy and Searle Freedom Trust Transportation Fellow, Reason Foundation; Naomi Renek, former Senior Advisor on Federal Policy, Metropolitan Transportation Authority; and Lauren Schapker, Vice President of Legislative Affairs, American Road and Transportation Builders Association (ARTBA).

 Special Briefings are made possible by funding from The Travelers Institute, the Volcker Alliance, and members of the Penn IUR Advisory Board.
 Recordings of the entire Special Briefings series are available on the Volcker Alliance or Penn IUR websites.